 The information on our website will answer many of your questions about our graduate degree programs and application procedures.
 We are happy to respond to any other questions you may have.
 You may contact us by phone or e-mail.

 - Indiana offers instruction in more languages of the region than does any other university.
-Between our top-ranked Department of Slavic Languages and our unique Department of Central Eurasian Studies, students can choose from at least fourteen area languages.
+Between our top-ranked Department of Slavic and East European Languages & Culturesand our unique Department of Central Eurasian Studies, students can choose from at least fourteen area languages.

 - In the two years you would be spending in this program you could master an entirely new language and perfect another you have some knowledge of.